MOMORII/SAD/Documentation/Architectural Requirements.md

 The architectural design of the Share Price Comparison Web Application follows key principles of Simple Architecture, Clean Architecture, and Service-Oriented Architecture (SOA) to ensure modularity, scalability, and maintainability.
 This section presents a series of UML diagrams that illustrate the system’s component structure, business logic, use case interactions, and system interfaces, and thhus, providing a clear overview of how different parts of the application interact with one another.

 ## Revised Component UML Diagram
 The component UML diagram below has been refined to reflect a structured and modular approach to application architecture through numerous revisions and renditions created to better reflect what we expect our project to be comprised of.
-The revised diagram encapsulates key functional components, including the 'StockDataProvider' compound component subsystem, which integrates both 'SQLiteStorage' and 'Yahoo Finance API' for data retrieval and persistence.
+The revised diagram encapsulates key functional components, including the 'StockDataProvider' compound component subsystem, which integrates both 'SQLiteStorage' and 'Alphavantage Finance API' for data retrieval and persistence.
 This ensures efficient stock data management and provides a clear separation of concerns.
 The diagram also showcases the provided and required interfaces that enable seamless communication between components while maintaining architectural integrity.

 ![Screenshot 2025-03-18 150356](https://github.com/user-attachments/assets/aa2e6b89-5491-473e-92b7-3e0246a8d8e8)